 {118}

-First, then, it is evident that the condition of apostasy is supposed as to this dispensation in the passage cited from @Romans 11, and made to depend on *continuing* in God&#8217;s goodness.
+First, then, it is evident that the condition of apostasy is supposed as to this dispensation in the passage cited from @Romans 11, and made to depend on *continuing* in God's goodness.
 There is no promise of revival.
-It is purely on continuance in God&#8217;s goodness; making failure, as I have said, ruinous without hope of recovery.
-God&#8217;s goodness, in which they were placed, being departed from by man&#8217;s evil, God never departs from His own goodness.
+It is purely on continuance in God's goodness; making failure, as I have said, ruinous without hope of recovery.
+God's goodness, in which they were placed, being departed from by man's evil, God never departs from His own goodness.
 It might suffice to say, that professing Christendom is anything but a continuance in the goodness in which the church was planted; nay, the true people of God have not continued in it, for had they, such a state of things never would have been; but when it comes, they suffer and are involved in it, though they began it not.
-God&#8217;s people are scattered and worldly and divided.
-Compare their state with @John 17 and @Acts 2 and 4*;* and the saint that loves Jesus and the church will soon recognise the sad difference.
+God's people are scattered and worldly and divided.
+Compare their state with @John 17 and @Acts 2 and @Acts 4; and the saint that loves Jesus and the church will soon recognise the sad difference.

 But the testimonies are far more precise than this.
-First, generally, &#8220;as it was in the days of Noe and the days of Lot, so should it be in the day when the Son of man should be revealed.&#8221; Clearly then there was to be an awful apostasy before the close, and the state of the apostasy was the state of the dispensation at the close.
-Again, &#8220;that day shall not come except there be a falling away&#8212;the apostasy&#8212;first.&#8221; I say not yet *when,* but before the day come, the apostasy comes.
+First, generally, "as it was in the days of Noe and the days of Lot, so should it be in the day when the Son of man should be revealed".
+Clearly then there was to be an awful apostasy before the close, and the state of the apostasy was the state of the dispensation at the close.
+Again, "that day shall not come except there be a falling away -- the apostasy -- first".
+I say not yet *when*, but before the day come, the apostasy comes.
 This leaves little room for a day of blessedness between.
-This, to the apostle&#8217;s mind, was to precede the day of the Lord, an apostasy, not a period of blessedness.
-If men say, &#8220;It has come,&#8221; I dispute not, but I say then cutting off is the consequence, not restoration,| as we have seen from @Romans 11.
+This, to the apostle's mind, was to precede the day of the Lord, an apostasy, not a period of blessedness.
+If men say, "It has come", I dispute not, but I say then cutting off is the consequence, not restoration,¦ as we have seen from @Romans 11.
 And the promise of blessing and revival is unfounded, though the remnant may be revived and gathered from an evil day.

-But there is more than this. &#8220;In the last days perilous times shall come, men shall be lovers of their ownselves,&#8221; etc. If this passage be examined, it is a very solemn and express testimony of the Spirit of God, of the return of professed Christendom to a state such as heathenism was, as described by the Spirit in @Romans 1.
+But there is more than this.
+"In the last days perilous times shall come, men shall be lovers of their ownselves", etc. If this passage be examined, it is a very solemn and express testimony of the Spirit of God, of the return of professed Christendom to a state such as heathenism was, as described by the Spirit in @Romans 1.
 Here the Spirit speaks not of the heathen world, that in the last days it would be so; the Spirit had already proved it was so; but in the last days it would be so of those who had the form of godliness, but denied the power.
 From *such* they were to turn away.

-| And what is succession a succession of?
+¦And what is succession a succession of?

 {119}